oksanat/ucine/README.md

 # ucine
 ## Film Locations in San Francisco
-If you love movies, and you love San Francisco, you're bound to love this. - Search filming locations of movies shot in San Francisco starting from 1924.
+If you love movies, and you love San Francisco, you're bound to love this!
+Search filming locations of movies shot in San Francisco starting from 1924.

 Feeling lucky?
 Why not to try "I am feeling lucky" button to find location right